halo-dot/halo_docs/app-to-app/tt3-android-intents.md

 #### Response

-200: OK Intent Transaction JWT
+201: Created TT3 Intent Transaction JWT

 The response will contain a Transaction ID and JWT Token that will be used in the Intent call